Plesk Onyx basics: The first steps

 Together with our partner Plesk, we are currently offering you Plesk Onyx one month for free.
 Simply select one of the below listed editions of Plesk Onyx and try it, before you buy and pay for it!
-Only available in combination with our VPS.
-Further information can be found in our news section: Plesk Onyx now one month for free.
+Only available in combination with our VPS: Plesk Onyx now one month for free.

 The current version of Plesk is version 17 (Onyx) which we offer in three different editions:

 - Web Admin Edition: This edition is targeted at users who only want to administrate their own websites.
 Unnecessary features such as customer/reseller management are not included in this edition.